velipso/gvasm/docs/assembler/README.md

 If `width` is specified, then either leading spaces or leading zeroes will be added to enforce the character width.
 Ex: `%10d` => `      1234`.

+### `.regs <r0-r11>`

+Rename the first 12 registers.
+Must specify names for all 12 registers.
+See section above on register renaming.

 ### `.script` / `.end`